firehol/blocklist-ipsets/README.md

 [danger.rulez.sk](http://danger.rulez.sk/) IPs detected by [bruteforceblocker](http://danger.rulez.sk/index.php/bruteforceblocker/) (fail2ban alternative for SSH on OpenBSD)

-Source is downloaded from [this link]().
+Source is downloaded from [this link](http://danger.rulez.sk/projects/bruteforceblocker/blist.php).

-The last time downloaded was found to be dated: .
+The last time downloaded was found to be dated: Sun May 24 19:44:58 UTC 2015.

 The ipset `bruteforceblocker` has **2288** entries, **2288** unique IPs.